Today we celebrate the

 And this theme of kingship continues in John’s gospel:

-‘So Pilate said to him, "Then you are a king?"
+‘So Pilate said to him, "Then you

 Jesus answered, "You say I am a king.